krishnonwork/mathematical-methods-in-deep-learning-ipython/README.md

 # Math for Deep Learning

-Python code (in the form of Jupyter ipython notebooks) to support the book "**Math for Deep Learning**".
+Python code (in the form of Jupyter ipython notebooks) to support the book "**Math and Architectures of Deep Learning**".

-Code contributors: **Ananya Ashok Honnedevasthana, Sujay Narumanchi, Devashish Shankar, Krishnendu Chaudhury**.
+Code contributors: **Ananya Ashok, Sujay Narumanchi, Devashish Shankar, Krishnendu Chaudhury**.

 This repository contains the example code - mostly in Numpy and PyTorch - corresponding to the theoretical topics introduced in the book.
 The code listings are organized in chapters